 Message to Rescuers

 Make some highly-visible messages so that people flying in helicopters, searching for you could locate you faster.
 It can be an S O S sign made out of stones and branches.
 Fire smoke is another great sign to give to the world.
-People can see it from a large distance and come to rescue you.
+People can see it from a large distance and come t

 Use Landmarks and Leave Marks